SelfCF: A Simple Framework for Self-supervised Collaborative Filtering: Related Work

 \subsection{Self-supervised Learning}

 SSL has achieved competitive results on various tasks in vision and natural language processing domains.
 We review two lines of work on SSL.

 \textbf{Contrastive learning}.
 Contrastive approaches learn representations by attracting the positive sample pairs and repulsing the negative sample pairs~\cite{hadsell2006dimensionality}.
-A line of work~\cite{oord2018representation, wu2018unsupervised, hjelm2018learning, henaff2020data, he2020momentum, chent2020simple} are developed based on this concept.
-These work benefit from a large number of negative samples, which require a memory bank~\cite{wu2018unsupervised} or a queue~\cite{he2020momentum} to store negative samples.
-In~\cite{wu2020self}, the authors integrate supplemental signal into supervised baselines for contrastive learning, and show that it performs better than their baselines.
+A line of work~\cite{wu2018unsupervised, hjelm2018learning, henaff2020data, he2020momentum, chent2020simple, zhang2022diffusion, zhang2023multimodal} is developed based on this concept.
+These work benefits from a large number of negative samples, which require a memory bank~\cite{wu2018unsupervised} or a queue~\cite{he2020momentum} to store negative samples.
+In~\cite{wu2021self}, the authors integrate supplemental signal into supervised baselines for contrastive learning, and show that it performs better than their baselines.
+Following the line, Yu et al. propose a graph-augmentation free recommendation model~\cite{yu2022graph} to enforce the learning of uniform representations for users and items.
+The uniform representations can mitigate the popularity bias and achieve better recommendation accuracy.
+Liu et al. summarize the contrastive learning applied on a broad fields, \eg NLP, Computer Vision, in~\cite{liu2021self}.

 \textbf{Siamese networks}.
 Siamese networks~\cite{bromley1993signature} are general models for comparing entities.
-BYOL~\cite{grill2020bootstrap} and S{ IM}S{ IAM}~\cite{chen2021exploring} are two specializations of the Siamese network that achieve remarkable results by only using positive samples.
-BYOL proposed two coupled networks (\textit{i.e.,} online and target networks) that are optimized and updated iteratively.
+BYOL~\cite{grill2020bootstrap} and SimSiam~\cite{chen2021exploring} are two specializations of the Siamese network that achieve remarkable results by only using positive samples.
+BYOL proposes two coupled networks (\textit{i.e.,} online and target networks) that are optimized and updated iteratively.
 In detail, the online network is optimized towards the target network, while the target network is updated with a moving average of the online network to avoid collapse.
-On the contrary, S{ IM}S{ IAM} verified that a ``stop gradient'' operator is crucial in preventing collapse.
-We summarize the architectures of Siamese networks in Fig.~\ref{fig:siam_net}.
-For BYOL, the parameter $\theta$ of $f_{\theta}$ is different from the parameter $\phi$ of $f_{\phi}$, as shown in Fig.~\ref{fig:siam_byol}.
-In S{ IM}S{ IAM}, the encoder of online and target networks share the same weights.
-Furthermore, BYOL requires an additional momentum encoder to update the parameters of the target network based on the optimized online network.
-Compared with S{ IM}S{ IAM}, the dash line between the online and target encoders in Fig.~\ref{fig:siam_byol} can be omitted, resulting in Fig.~\ref{fig:siam_sim}.
+On the contrary, SimSiam verifies that a ``stop gradient'' operator is crucial in preventing collapse.
+As a result, it removes the dashed ``momentum update'' line in Fig.~\ref{fig:siam_neta}.